romeerez/orchid-orm/packages/docs/src/guide/query-builder-error-handling.md

 # Error handling

 Error handling applies to `ORM` as well.

 All errors thrown when performing queries are wrapped in the error class specific to the concrete table.

+The errors thrown by this library have a property `cause` - it is a nested error with a stack trace pointing to the place in your code that started the query.

 Error class has the same properties as in error of the `pg` module and additional properties described below: